 Unapprove a Report

 Click approve too fast?
 No worries.
-You can click Unapprove that the top of the report to undo this action:
+You can click Unapprove at the top of the report to undo this action:

 Rejecting or editing individual expenses on a report can be done in two ways:

 - By going through the Guided Review process described above.
 This will only take you through expenses with violations or notes.
 In this case, you can reject each one through the review process.

 - If you need to reject or edit an expense that does not have a violation or note, you can click into the line item expense, Either make any edits and Save, or you can write a comment and Reject the expense here.